 The striking three-master at the quay of Skeppsholmen is the former training ship from Chapman, named after a shipbuilder from Gothenburg.
 It was built in Whitehaven, England, in 1888 and deployed by Sweden in 1923.
 In 1949, the municipality of Stockholm bought the vessel and converted it into a (youth) hostel.
 Together with the yellow building, the old Hantverkkasernen (craft barracks).
 The Vandarhem on the mainland opened in 1983 to relieve the busy Chapman exit and was used as a barracks for shipbuilders in 1835.

-Stockholm's second and busier museum island is Djurgården.
+Stockholm's second and busier museum island is Djurgården, once used by the Swedish royals from a long time ago as hunting grounds, hence the name "Animal garden".
 With 279 hectares of land, particularly the eastern part is very green and is even a semi-protected eco-park and National City Park.
 The museums include the two most popular Swedish musea: open air museum Skansen and the Vasa Museum.
+Among the other destinations on this green island are several art galleries and the ABBA Museum.
+Also on Djurgården is Stockholm's city amusement park Gröna Lund.

 Gröna Lund amusement park on Djurgården island.
 Ride a roller coaster in the city.